The Art Of Glass Making

-Jelena Popadic, Amber Granate, 2011
+Jelena Popadic, Amber Granate, 2011.

-Fortuity plays a big part in the expression and the form of his glass-blown products, vases and arabesques that can often be found at the crossroads of craftsmanship and industry and art and kitsch, elements of irony that Heesen likes to play with in his work.
+Fortuity plays a big part in the expression and the form of his glass-blown products, vases and arabesques that can often be found at the crossroads of craftsmanship and industry and art and kitsch, elements of irony that Heesen likes to play within his work.

-(Left) Susan Hammond, NT, 2017 (Right) Bernard Heesen, Aiguière, 2017
+(Left) Susan Hammond, NT, 2017 (Right) Bernard Heesen, Aiguière, 2017.

 At Gallerease you can find an extensive online collection of antique, modern and contemporary glass art.
-Visit the pages of Peter Korf de Gidts, Kunstzalen A. Vecht, Lennart Booij Fine Art and Rare Items, Galerie Frans Leidelmeijer, Antes Art 1900, Passage Arts, Het Ware Huis, Galerie NUMMER40, Galerie Carla Koch and Galerie van Strien to discover more of these gems!
+Visit the online profiles of Peter Korf de Gidts, Kunstzalen A. Vecht, Lennart Booij Fine Art and Rare Items, Galerie Frans Leidelmeijer, Antes Art 1900, Passage Arts, Het Ware Huis, Galerie NUMMER40, Galerie Carla Koch and Galerie van Strien to discover more of these gems!